Five Flavours Asian New Year’s Eve Online

 Do you want to send 2020 off by bashing a bunch of zombies?
 Or spend the first day of the New Year at a perfectly peaceful beach of a Japanese island?
-Five Flavours of film selection has an answer for both of these needs.
+Five Flavours of film selection have an answer for both of these needs.

 The New Year’s program, available from Thursday, December 31 till Sunday, January 3, is a selection of the most joyful, colorful, energetic movies from the past editions of Five Flavours, with the addition of a cult Malaysian musical “Sell Out.”
 This is the perfect choice for anyone craving ambitious entertainment, absurd humor, extravagant journeys to the other side of the world, and a serious dose of film fireworks.

 The perfect New Year’s Eve warm-up is a subversive ramen-western “Tampopo,” one of the greatest Japanese classics, combining absurd humor and a background permeated with umami sadness.
 With the recipe for the perfect ramen at stake, the gallery of peculiar characters leads us through the culinary traditions of Japan.
 The end of the year is also a great opportunity to join the confused protagonists of “Throw Down” in the oneiric labyrinth of the backstreets of Hong Kong and bars filled with thick cigarette smoke.
 The hypnotic classic by the great Johnnie To is a surprising journey through film genres, a jungle of urban tales, and a love letter to the history of cinema.